 Is there any way to reduce the risk of experiencing a migraine postdrome?
 Since doctors don’t know what causes migraines to begin with, it is no wonder that there is little understanding as to what causes this lesser-known phase.
 For now, the best way to avoid a migraine hangover is just to have fewer migraines, but how can you accomplish that goal?

 Reducing the Frequency and Severity of Migraines

-One thing that people do to reduce the frequency of migraines is to maintain a migraine journal.
+One thing that people do to reduce the frequency of migraines and migraine hangovers is to maintain a migraine journal.
 This may be able to help you track your own personal triggers.
 While some of these triggers are not things you can avoid (weather-related triggers are unfortunately common), there are some things you can do to experience fewer migraines.
 A few suggestions include:

 - Eat on a regular schedule – Skipping a meal is a far more common trigger than consuming any particular food.

 - Avoid foods you are sensitive to – If you have any sensitivities or allergies to foods, avoid these.

 - Sleep – Maintaining a regular sleep schedule is important.
 Not only does consistent sleep reduce the amount of pain a person feels, but lack of sleep can trigger a migraine.

 - Stress Management – Stress is a major factor in migraine flare-ups.
 You can’t avoid all stress, so finding positive ways to cope with stress is important to migraine management (because negative stress relievers like smoking or alcohol may actually make migraines worse).